 YoungMinds Parents Information Service

 Anti Bullying Quality Mark

-We are in the process of pursuing the Anti-Bullying Quality Mark (ABQM).
+In March 2018 we were awarded the Anti-Bullying Quality Mark (ABQM).
 This is a national award that enables schools to demonstrate to students, parents, OFSTED and others that the safety of students is taken seriously and bullying is not tolerated.